 We monitor our performance against the company's values through a variety of informal and more formal ways: staff feedback, group discussions, our appraisal system and staff surveys.
 We monitor in particular the data on colleagues' promotions to understand whether there are potential gender barriers to progression.

 Outcomes this year

-As can be seen below, the overall female participation at all levels of the company was slightly below parity (at around 48%) with a lower level of female participation in more senior positions in the firm.
+As can be seen below, the overall female participation at all levels of the company was 48% with a lower level of female participation in more senior positions in the firm.